Mohawk Chapel

-His Majesty's Royal Chapel of the Mohawks in Brantford, Ontario is the oldest surviving church building in Ontario and was the first Anglican church in Upper Canada.
+His Majesty's Royal Chapel of the Mohawks in Brantford, Ontario, Canada is the oldest surviving church building in Ontario and was the first Anglican church in Upper Canada.
 It is one of only three Chapels Royal in Canada.
 In 1981, the chapel was designated a National Historic Site of Canada.

 History

 Constructed in 1785 by the British Crown, the chapel was given to the Mohawk people led by Joseph Brant for their support of the Crown during the American Revolution.
 They had migrated to Canada after Britain lost the Thirteen Colonies and were awarded land for resettlement.
 Originally called St. Paul's, the church is commonly referred to as the Mohawk Chapel.
 It is part of the Anglican Diocese of Huron and has a chaplain appointed by the Bishop of Huron, in consultation with the congregation.